juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 ### Elastic Network Interfaces (ENI)
 - ENI is a virtual network card that <b>gives a private IP to an EC2 instance </b>
-- A primary ENI is created and attached to the instance upon creation and will be deleted automatically upon instance terminatio.
+- A primary ENI is created and attached to the instance upon creation and will be deleted automatically upon instance termination.
 - We can create additional ENIs and attach them to an EC2 instance to access it via multiple private IPs.
 - We can detach & attach ENIs across instances
 - ENIs are tied to the subnet hence to the AZ